Jack Edwards (sportscaster): ESPN

 In 1991, Edwards joined ESPN as a SportsCenter anchor and reporter.
-Edwards also did announcing for Little League baseball from 1995 to 2002, the X Games in 1996, ESPN National Hockey Night from 1999 to 2003, and soccer, including coverage of the 2002 FIFA World Cup.
+Edwards also did announcing for Little League baseball from 1995 to 2002, the X Games in 1996, ESPN National Hockey Night in 1993 as alternate host and announcing from 1999 to 2003, and soccer, including coverage of the 2002 FIFA World Cup.

 Post-ESPN

 In 2003, Edwards joined College Sports Television, a newly launched speciality cable sports channel.
 Edwards also became play-by-play announcer for Chicago Fire soccer broadcasts on Fox Sports Net Chicago.

 Boston Bruins

 Edwards began calling Boston Bruins games during the 2005–06 NHL season for NESN, handling the road games while Dale Arnold covered the home games.
-At the start of the 2007–08 NHL season, Edwards began calling all Bruins games and has been the team's local play-by-play commentator since then.
+At the start of the 2007–08 NHL season, Edwards began calling all Bruins games.
 He received a 2011 Stanley Cup Championship ring for his play-by-play work with the Bruins.

+Throughout his time with the Bruins Edwards became synonymous for his enthusiasm and colorful delivery.
+He had many iconic calls like“high above the ice”, “tumbling muffin,” and “Chinese mustard,” that all became well known among Bruins fans.

+Edwards announced on April 16, 2024, that he would retire from broadcasting following the first round of the 2024 Stanley Cup playoffs.
+He called his final game on May 2, 2024, a Game 6 loss against the Toronto Maple Leafs; rights to broadcasting Game 7 were held exclusively by ABC/ESPN+.
+His final game came one day after that of longtime Boston Celtics play-by-play commentator Mike Gorman, who also announced his retirement prior to the Celtics' 2023–24 season.